Buying a Car in the Philippines: Comprehensive Guide for Smart Filipinos

 There is more to buying a car than just walking around a showroom or browsing car dealer websites and car unit prices.
 Getting a car will be one of the biggest purchases you’ll make in your life, or perhaps an investment considering that now we have Grab and other ride-hailing apps.

 Buying from car dealers is the most known way of getting a ride.
 If you drive through EDSA, you will pass through countless showrooms.
 It takes pride in precious brands such as Bugatti, Lamborghini, Volkswagen, Ferrari, Mitsubishi, Toyota, and Subaru, to name a few.

 Of course, dealers will sweet-talk potential buyers into getting a car and perhaps some add-on packages.

 5 Truths When Buying a Car From a Dealer

 A Zero-Interest plan offered by a car dealer can have hidden charges.

 To prevent falling prey to this so-called promotion, make sure you have an itemized breakdown of what you have to pay.
-Check if there are items you don’t need which you can cross-out.
+Check if there are items you don’t need that you can cross out.